abumsd7/abumsd7.github.io/_posts/2025-08-06-Marriage-Information-September4.md

 ---
 Sorry for being so late about this!
 <!--more-->
 But it's better late than never!
+I am really sorry if you did not visit this page on August 7.
+I posted a QR code on Instagram with the blog post link.

+Some friends messaged me then - thank you for your curiosity.
+I appreciate your effort.

 Let's skip the niceties - you must have scanned an invite and may have already known.
 If not, here's the digital invite.
 It's simple and conveys the necessary information.